abraslasu/participants-screening-questions/README.md

+**Claude skill for generating screening questions for participants to be recruited in a research study.**

 A screener is the first methodological gate in your research process — get it wrong and you'll spend your session budget talking to the wrong people, generating findings that can't be acted on.

 Generate screening questionnaires for UX research participant recruitment, and/or define participant criteria from a research question.